 I'm going to dive right in here: Amy Schumer is a fan of mine.
 Your bubby is, too.

 I'm working on my first novel and currently represented by Empire Literary.
-My reporting has appeared in The New York Times, The Washington Post, Vogue, BBC Travel, Cosmopolitan, VICE, Teen Vogue, Allure, Women's Health, Chatelaine, Reader's Digest, The Frisky, The Montreal Gazette, The National Post and more.
+My reporting has appeared in The New York Times, The Washington Post, Vogue, CNN Style, BBC Travel, Cosmopolitan, VICE, Teen Vogue, Allure, Women's Health, Chatelaine, Reader's Digest, The Frisky, The Montreal Gazette, The National Post and more.
 I'm passionate about covering social and gender issues, technology, travel, fashion, fitness, not taking fitness too seriously, beauty, not taking beauty too seriously, government legislation and how it pertains to women's rights, and everything in between.
 Like porn.
 (Hi, mom!)

 I received my B.A. in journalism and creative writing with distinction from Concordia University after working at the student newspaper in various editorial capacities.
 Following that, I held a social media management position at a marketing agency, and interned at Chatelaine, Canada's #1 magazine.
 I've worked as a freelance reporter and social media editor at the Montreal Gazette's magazine, and then edited tons of evergreen non-partisan lifestyle service content (say that 10 times fast!) as a digital editor at Yellow Pages Digital Media & Solutions.
 Give me a CMS to play with, and I'm stoked.